Mike Martt

-Mike Martt (died 2023) was a singer-songwriter and guitarist from Southern California.
-He was best known known as a guitarist and songwriter from Tex & the Horseheads and Thelonious Monster.
+Mike Martt (b.
+August 19, 1956 – d.
+November 28, 2023) was a singer-songwriter and guitarist from Southern California.
+He was best known as a guitarist and songwriter from Tex & the Horseheads and Thelonious Monster.
 Martt was also a co-host of the Don't Die sobriety podcast with Bob Forrest.

 Early life

 Martt was born in Newport Beach, California.
 He grew up in Sunset Beach.
 He stated that his family had been living in Sunset Beach "since the Pacific Coast Highway was a dirt road".
 His first instrument was bass guitar which he began to learn at the age of 10.
 He attended Huntington Beach High School but never graduated.

 Martt fronted the punk band Funeral in the early 1980s.
 He became a resident of Disgraceland, which was a shared housing unit in Hollywood described as a "punk flophouse" for "creative rebel" musicians.
 Here Martt lived with contemporaries such as Pleasant Gehman, Stevo Jensen, Steve Olson, and Bob Forrest.